opencv/opencv/android/service/doc/Intro.rst

 #.
 Any OpenCV-dependent app is installed from Google Play marketplace or manually;
 #.
 At the first launch, it suggests installing OpenCV Manager;
 #.
 Then OpenCV Manager is downloaded and installed, using Google Play marketplace service.
 #.
-When started, the application suggests installing OpenCV library for the target device trough Google Play marketplace;
+When Manager has ben started, the application suggests installing OpenCV library for the target device trough Google Play marketplace if it is necessary;
 #.
 After installation is finished, the app may be launched to perform common tasks.

 Next OpenCV app\: